sarahslikk/Weather-Data-Widget/README.md

 Upload the XML files to your instance to replicate this widget (it is a global widget) and replace the API key, or view the individual files for the HTML/AngularJS, Javascript, and CSS.

+To have the images work, upload the images xml file into the db_image table (db_image.list).